QUICK TRAIL FACTS

 - Sights: raised bog, forested wetlands, woods, small field

-In 0.3 miles from the trailhead, you’ll reach a short side trail blazed yellow to the bog.
-The footpath connects to a snowmobile trail.
-Turn right and follow it about 0.15 mile to the bog’s edge.
+In 0.3 miles from the trailhead, you’ll reach a short side footpath blazed yellow to the bog.
+The path connects to a snowmobile trail.
+Turn right and follow the track about 0.15 mile to the bog’s edge.
+You won’t be able to explore the bog except in wintertime; otherwise, it’s too wet.
+But the land trust says it’s a “high-quality example of a raised-level bog ecosystem.”

-The main trail continues another 0.5 miles through woods and a small meadow.
+The main trail continues another 0.5 miles through the forest and a small meadow.
 It concludes with a 0.5-mile loop near Bacon Brook and the bog.
 It’s hard to see the bog through the trees unless you go off path.

 Directions: The trailhead and small parking area is off Route 202, about 3.5 miles from downtown Unity on the left (east).